RhetTbull/osxphotos/README.md

-  help      Print help; for help on commands: help <command>. info      Print out descriptive info of the Photos library database. keywords  Print out keywords found in the Photos library. list      Print list of Photos libraries found on the system. persons   Print out persons (faces) found in the Photos library. places    Print out places found in the Photos library.
+  help      Print help; for help on commands: help <command>. info      Print out descriptive info of the Photos library database. keywords  Print out keywords found in the Photos library. labels    Print out image classification labels found in the Photos... list      Print list of Photos libraries found on the system. persons   Print out persons (faces) found in the Photos library. places    Print out places found in the Photos library.